 Lockdown is tough, and, understandably, some may be tempted to use alcohol to deal with the situation, or to make time disappear.

-However, never forget, when you feel like having a drink, there are many things you can do to take the boredom out of lockdown.
+However, never forget, when you feel like having a drink, there are many other lockdown activities you can do to take away the boredom.
 You may find a new hobby or creative outlet negating the need for alcohol, which you may wish to continue with when the crisis is over.
 Who can say?

 - Hello Magazine – 40 things you can do to keep yourself busy during social distancing